Vienna’s Population 2025 - Facts and Figures on Migration and Integration

-Composition of Vienna’s population by origin
+Composition of Vienna’s Population by Origin

-The share of Vienna’s foreign-origin population (persons with foreign citizenship or Austrian nationals born abroad) was 45.4 per cent in 2024.
-In 5 municipal districts, more than half of the population was of foreign origin - in the districts of Rudolfsheim-Fünfhaus (since 2015), Brigittenau (since 2018), Favoriten (since 2021), Margareten (since 2022) and Meidling (since 2024).
-The districts of Hietzing is farthest below the Viennese average in foreign-born residents, with a share of 32.8 per cent.
+In 2025, 46.3 per cent of Vienna’s residents were of foreign origin.
+In six municipal districts, more than half of the population was of foreign origin – namely Rudolfsheim-Fünfhaus (since 2015), Brigittenau (since 2018), Favoriten (since 2021), Margareten (since 2022), Meidling (since 2024), and Ottakring (since 2025).
+By contrast, Hietzing had the lowest share of residents of foreign origin, at 33.5 per cent.

-Migration between Vienna and abroad
+Migration between Vienna and Abroad

 In Austria, the right to vote is tied to Austrian citizenship.
 Viennese residents who do not hold Austrian citizenship are not entitled to vote in municipal, provincial or federal elections.
 Thus, an increasing part of Vienna's population is excluded from the most prominent form of political participation.
 At the beginning of 2024, 34.6 per cent of Vienna's residents above the voting age of 16 were not allowed to participate in federal, provincial or municipal elections.